 Uzebeẽmi Tomb Monument

-This monumental tomb has survived to the present day in a better condition than the Salas Monument.
-There are rich reliefs on both sides of the tomb, which were carved in a typical wooden Lycian house style.
+This monumental tomb has survived to the present day in better condition than the Salas Monument.
+Rich reliefs appear on both sides of the tomb, carved in the typical style of a Lycian wooden house.
 However, the relief details are highly weathered.
-The relief on the south side of the tomb shows a male figure reclining on a kline, while on the north side there is a helmeted and mounted warrior fighting enemies.
-The Lycian inscription on the northern side of the tomb indicates that the tomb was built by/for Uzebeẽmi.
-Borchhardt and Neumann date this monument to the second quarter of the 4th century BCE because of its stylistic similarity with the Pajawa sarcophagus in Xanthos.
+The relief on the south side shows a male figure reclining on a kline, while the north side depicts a helmeted mounted warrior fighting enemies.
+The Lycian inscription (TL 33)on the northern side indicates that the tomb was built by or for Uzebeẽmi.
+Borchhardt and Neumann date this monument to the second quarter of the 4th century BCE due to its stylistic similarity to the Pajawa sarcophagus in Xanthos.

 References: